cersonsky-lab/cbe710-notes/lecture_files/Lecture5.md

 </details>
 ```

-## Example: the isobaric-isothermal ensemble
+## Example: the {term}`isothermal-isobaric ensemble`

-As another example, we can derive the isobaric-isothermal ensemble, in
+As another example, we can derive the isothermal-isobaric ensemble, in
 which the energy and volume of a system are allowed to vary while the
 number of particles is held constant.